 Expectations continue to rise and competition for eyeballs is higher than ever.
 Content automation is becoming a key player in the content strategy of every area of sports content.

 Taking written media first; an emerging necessity in fan engagement and sports content is achieving a level of scale and breadth to widen your audience opportunity.
-Secondly, why dedicate resource to producing hundreds, if not thousands of match previews and player bios and recaps when technology can continually produce them across the season and your team can focus on creating high-value, insightful content?
+Secondly, why dedicate resources to producing hundreds, if not thousands of match previews and player bios and recaps when technology can continually produce them across the season and your team can focus on creating high-value, insightful content?

 Whichever medium you’re focused on, whether written or video content, automation is playing an increased role in driving fan experience.
 Take a look at our case studies with The Associated Press and Yahoo!
 Fantasy Football or get in touch to find out more.